xzyfer/us-travel-checklist/README.md

 ### TODO
 * Visit/tour the Google campus
-* Skate around Golden Gate Park
+* Segway around Golden Gate Park
 * Catch a cable car in San Francisco
 * Drive (on the wrong side of the road)
 * See Penn & Teller in Las Vegas